 Depending on where you are travelling from, it may make more sense to fly into the Cyclades or to take a ferry from Piraeus.
 Only a handful of islands have international airports here.
 Namely, Santorini, Mykonos, and Paros.

-Several Cycladic islands also have domestic airports.
+Several Cycladic islands also have domestic airports while there are two international airports here.
 This can make it convenient for travelling to the region from elsewhere within Greece (Crete, Thessaloniki, Athens, etc).

 Every inhabited island in the Cyclades has a ferry port.
 Many of the uninhabited islands here can then be reached by renting a boat in the area.